abhishekkyd/ProtractorTestFramework/README.md

 # ProtractorTestFramework
-Protractor Test Framework to perform basic angular testing using protrator<br>
+Protractor Test Framework to perform basic angular testing using protrator and protractor-html-reproter-2<br>
 **supports till protractor 5.4.2, work in progress for new version protractor**

 ------------------------------------